Nutrient pollution: Atmospheric deposition

 Nitrogen is released into the air because of ammonia volatilization and nitrous oxide production.
 The combustion of fossil fuels is a large human-initiated contributor to atmospheric nitrogen pollution.
-Atmospheric nitrogen reaches the ground by two different processes, the first being wet deposition such as rain or snow, and the second being dry deposition which is particles and gases found in the air.
+Atmospheric nitrogen reaches the ground by two different processes.
+The first being wet deposition such as rain or snow.
+There is also dry deposition which is particles and gases found in the air.
 Atmospheric deposition (e.g., in the form of acid rain) can also affect nutrient concentration in water, especially in highly industrialized regions.